Dr Kianoush Nazarpour

 NE1 7RU, UK

-I am a Reader in Biomedical Engineering and a member of the School of Engineering Executive Board.
+I am Reader in Biomedical Engineering at the School of Engineering.
 I hold a secondary affiliation to the Institute of Neuroscience at Newcastle University.

 - 2005-2008: PhD in Electrical and Electronic Engineering, Cardiff University, United Kingdom

 - 2003-2005: MSc in Bioelectroics, Tarbiat Modarres University, Tehran, Iran

 - 1998-2003: BSc in Electrical and Electronic Engineering, KN Toosi University of Technology, Tehran, Iran

 - Value in People (VIP) Fellowship, Wellcome Trust, 2009

 - Best Paper Award, 3rd Int.
 Brain-Computer Interface Workshop, Austria, 2006